FreakingLoki/inventory_simulator/README.md

 Once the order history component has been built, adding this feature would allow a user to run data analysis tools to draw conclusions about the simulated business.
 Sales trends, popular items, and more could be useful tools to have.

+### Unit Tests
+Testing each new update to the function is quickly becoming a large endeavor in itself.
+Building tests to ensure each piece works as it should, will enable more focus on improving and updating and less focus on re-running the same commands.

 ## How to Run
 To run this project locally, follow these steps: